bitwarden/contributing-docs/docs/architecture/autofill/generating-fill-scripts.md

   list, or
 - The text, email, or telephone field closest to the password field in the DOM

-##### Orphaned Password Fields not on a Form

-If we can't find any forms that have our password fields on them, we the first password field on the page and the input field just before it as the username.
+If we can't find any forms that have our password fields on them, we take the first password field on the page and use the input field just before it as the username.

 ##### Handle Pages with no Password Fields